MongoDB integration with FastNetMon Advanced

 Controlling MongoDB verbosity in logs

-If you find that MongoDB generates excessive amount of log messages to /var/log/mongodb/mongod.log you can decrease verbosity level by doing following change (adding quiet flag) in /etc/mongod.conf.
+If you find that MongoDB generates an excessive amount of log messages to /var/log/mongodb/mongod.log you can decrease the verbosity level by making the following change (adding quiet flag) in /etc/mongod.conf:

 systemLog: